C-SPAN Suspends Editor Steve Scully for Lying About Hacked Twitter

-C-SPAN has suspended longtime political editor and senior executive producer Steve Scully indefinitely for lying that his Twitter feed was hijacked last week.
+C-SPAN has suspended longtime political editor and senior executive producer Steve Scully indefinitely for lying that his Twitter feed was hacked last week.

 “I falsely claimed that my Twitter account had been hacked.
-These were both errors in judgement for which I am totally responsible for.
+These were both errors in judgment for which I am totally responsible.
 I ask for [my colleagues’] forgiveness as I try to move forward in a moment of reflection and disappointment in myself,” he said in a statement.

 A week ago, Scully tweeted, “@Scaramucci should I respond to Trump” when the president attacked the editor as a “Never Trumper.”
 Anthony Scaramucci, Trump’s short-lived comms director, advised ignoring the commander in chief.